Stationary entrance Markov chains, inducing, and level-crossings of random walks: Entrance and exit Markov chains via the method of inducing

 \begin{remark} In general, the chains $Y^A$ and $Y^{\to A}$ may not be weak Feller.
 For example, consider a recurrent random walk $S$ on $\R$ whose distribution of increments is continuous except for an atom at $-1$.
 Take $A=[0, \infty)$.
 Then $\P_1(S_1^A = 0) = \P_1(S_1 =0)>0$ but for any $0 \le x < 1$, the distribution of $S_1^A$ is continuous and thus $\P_x(S_1^A = 0) = 0$.
 Similar examples can be constructed for the chain $O=S^{\to A}$ of overshoots. \end{remark}

-\begin{remark} The assertion of Part 1 of Theorem~\ref{thm: inducing bijection} remains valid without topological irreducibility of $Y$ if instead we assume that the chain $Y$ has a unique (non-zero) locally finite Borel invariant measure and either the set $A$ is open or $\P_x(Y_1 \in \partial A)=0$ for every $x \in \XX$.
-Similarly, the assertion of Lemma~\ref{lem: weak Feller} on $Y^A$ remains valid without topological irreducibility of $Y$ if $A$ is open.
-In both statements, completeness of $\XX$ is not needed. \end{remark}

-Combining Theorem~\ref{thm: inducing bijection} with Lemma~\ref{lem: weak Feller} and the Bogolubov--Krylov theorem applied to the chain induced to an appropriate relatively compact open set, we immediately get an existence result.
-We give a slightly better version without topologically irreducibility; see Remark~\ref{rem: uniqueness} and its proof.
+We get the following existence result combining Theorem~\ref{thm: inducing bijection} with Lemma~\ref{lem: weak Feller} and the classical Bogolubov--Krylov theorem.

-\begin{proposition} Let $Y$ be a topologically recurrent weak Feller Markov chain that takes values in a locally compact Polish space $\XX$.
-Assume that there exists a relatively compact non-empty open set $A \subset \XX$ such that $\P_x(Y_1 \in \partial A)=0$ for every $x \in \XX$.
+\begin{proposition} Let $Y$ be a topologically recurrent topologically irreducible weak Feller Markov chain that takes values in a locally compact Polish space $\XX$.
+Assume that there exists a compact set $A \subset \XX$ such that $\Int(A) \neq \varnothing$ and $\P_x(Y_1 \in \partial A)=0$ for every $x \in \XX$.
 Then the chain $Y$ has a locally finite non-trivial invariant measure. \end{proposition}

-As for references, there are many existence and uniqueness results under much stronger assumptions than weak Fellerness, including strong Feller or Harris properties or $\psi$-irreducibility.
-These are not directly related to our paper and therefore are not listed here.
-After this paper was finished, we found the work of Skorokhod~\cite{Skorokhod} on weak Feller topologically recurrent Markov chains, whose approach is similar to inducing.
-His uniqueness result~\cite[Theorem~3]{Skorokhod} is essentially equivalent to Part 1 of our Theorem~\ref{thm: inducing bijection}.
-His existence result, which is stronger than our Proposition~\ref{prop: existence}, is not stated explicitly but follows directly from~\cite[Lemmae~4 and~6]{Skorokhod} and Cohn~\cite[Proposition~7.1.9]{Cohn}: the chain $Y$ {\it always} has a non-zero locally finite invariant measure if it is weak Feller, satisfies~\eqref{eq: conventional topological recurrence}, and the space $\XX$ is locally compact separable Hausdorff.
+This in turn yields, by Skorokhod's ``smoothing'' trick explained in Footnote~\ref{footn}, a stronger existence result (which is not explicit in~\cite{Skorokhod} but it was surely evident to Skorokhod, cf.~\cite[Lemma~4]{Skorokhod}).
+It was also obtained by Lin~\cite[Theorem~5.1]{Lin} using functional-analytic approach.